tskisner/HARP/docs/sphinx/source/serial.rst

 #.
 If you are writing general tools that can work with any format for a particular type, use the factory method for that type.
 Always wrap the returned raw pointer in a shared_ptr (see examples) to ensure proper destruction of the object.
 #.
 If you are instatiating a particular format of an object (for example so that you can create it and write data out), then just declare the variable.

+The first of the two use cases above allows us to implement `inversion of control <http://en.wikipedia.org/wiki/Inversion_of_control>`.
+In other words, it allows us to write general analysis tools that work with any kind of data that provides the correct interface.

 .. _serial-spec: